Küschall

-Küschall AG, headquartered in Witterswil, Switzerland, is a wheelchair manufacturing company.
+Küschall AG, headquartered in Aesch, Switzerland, is a wheelchair manufacturing company.

 History

 1978–1995

 The company was founded in 1978 by Rainer Küschall who was quadriplegic.
 Küschall's first successful model was the "Competition", which featured a new lightweight design.
 The first products were made at the beginning in the living room by the founder.
 Later the company moved into a property in Allschwil.
 In 1986 "Küschall of America" was opened followed two years later by "Küschall of Chile".
-Both companies, however, were disbanded only a few years later disbanded to be able to maintain the short distribution times.
+Both companies, however, were disbanded only a few years later to be able to maintain the short distribution times.

 1995 to today

 Since 1995 the company has been a member of the Invacare group and has built its global presence.
 2005 the company moved from Allschwil to Witterswil.
 The new site has been designed for greater production and an increasing number of people and has a modern infrastructure in the newly created Technology Center Witterswil.